Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Research Methodology

 \subsection{FedHDPrivacy}

-In the FL structure, class hypervectors are exchanged between clients and a central server.
-Without a privacy-preserving mechanism, this process can expose sensitive training data to model inversion and membership inference attacks.
-To protect this confidential information, Gaussian noise is added to the HD models.
-The variance of this noise is determined by Equation~\eqref{eq:sigma_dp}, which depends on several key parameters.
-The privacy loss threshold (\(\delta\)) must be less than the inverse of the number of training samples used in the model's training.
-Following the approach by Saifullah et al.~\cite{saifullah2024privacy}, we set \(\delta\) as the inverse of the number of training samples.
-The sensitivity of the model ($\Delta f$) is specific to each application, and the privacy budget (\(\epsilon\)) is selected based on the desired privacy level.
+The FedHDPrivacy framework ensures privacy in FL by incorporating DP into the exchange of class hypervectors between clients and the central server.
+Without a privacy-preserving mechanism, this shared information is vulnerable to model inversion and membership inference attacks, which could reveal sensitive training data.
+To mitigate these risks, Gaussian noise is added to the HD models, with the variance of the noise calculated based on key privacy parameters: the privacy budget (\(\epsilon\)), the privacy loss threshold (\(\delta\)), and the sensitivity of the function (\(\Delta f\)).
+As described in Section~\ref{sec:P Differential Privacy}, the noise variance is determined using Equation~\eqref{eq:sigma_dp}.
+The privacy loss threshold (\(\delta\)) is set as the inverse of the number of training samples, following the approach by Saifullah et al.~\cite{saifullah2024privacy}, while the sensitivity (\(\Delta f\)) is application-specific, and the privacy budget (\(\epsilon\)) is chosen based on the desired level of privacy.

-Next, we discuss the noise required to secure both the local model (\(\vec{\xi}_{k}^{r}\)) for each client \(k\), and the global model (\(\vec{\xi}_{g}^{r}\)), in each round \(r\).
-Additionally, we account for the cumulative noise added in previous rounds, denoted as \(\vec{\Psi}_{k}^{r-1}\) for the local models and \(\vec{\Psi}_{g}^{r-1}\) for the global model.
+Next, we address the noise required to secure both the local model (\(\vec{\xi}_{k}^{r}\)) for each client \(k\), and the global model (\(\vec{\xi}_{g}^{r}\)), in each round \(r\).
+Additionally, we account for the cumulative noise introduced in previous rounds, denoted as \(\vec{\Psi}_{k}^{r-1}\) for the local models and \(\vec{\Psi}_{g}^{r-1}\) for the global model.
 Finally, we compute the adjusted noise that needs to be added to maintain privacy.
 For the local models, this is calculated as \(\vec{\Gamma}_{k}^{r} = \vec{\xi}_{k}^{r} - \vec{\Psi}_{k}^{r-1}\), and for the global model, it is \(\vec{\Gamma}_{g}^{r} = \vec{\xi}_{g}^{r} - \vec{\Psi}_{g}^{r-1}\).
 This ensures that the privacy of all training samples is protected throughout the learning process.
-Finally, noise is added to both the local and global models, as demonstrated in Algorithm~\ref{alg:fedprivacy}, to secure the FL structure and counteract model inversion and membership inference attacks.
+Additionally, noise is added to both the local and global models, as demonstrated in Algorithm~\ref{alg:fedprivacy}, to secure the FL structure and counteract model inversion and membership inference attacks.

+In the first round of FL, clients independently train their local HD models using \(L\) training samples and share their noisy class hypervectors with the server.
+Theorem~\ref{thm:theorem2} defines the amount of noise required to ensure privacy while maintaining accuracy, with Proof~\ref{proof:proof1} deriving the sensitivity and variance of the noise.

 \begin{theorem} The required noise that must be added to a local model before sending it to the server in the first round is given by:

 \end{theorem}

 \begin{proofthm} The noise \(\vec{\xi}_{k}^{1}\) is calculated based on Equation~\eqref{eq:sigma_dp}.
 For a specific value of \(\epsilon\), the sensitivity of the model is determined by Equation~\eqref{eq:sensitive}.
 A class hypervector is derived using Equation~\eqref{eq:formClassHypervector}.
 The difference between two class hypervectors, generated from two neighboring datasets, is itself a hypervector, implying that the sensitivity of a local model in the first round is the norm of this hypervector.
 Since hypervectors are binary, the sensitivity of the models is: